 Tiered earn rates

 Some credit cards earn different rates of points based on where you use them.
 If you have a NAB Rewards credit card, for example, you’ll get triple points for Webjet purchases and overseas spending (including online).
 Meanwhile, the David Jones American Express Platinum earns 4 points per $1 at David Jones and 3 points per $1 at major supermarkets and petrol stations, while other purchases get 1 point per $1.

 Credit cards linked to the CommBank Awards program also get more points for overseas purchases and spending at major supermarkets, department stores and petrol stations.
-You also get different earn rates depending on if you use the CommBank Awards American Express card or Mastercard.
+You also get different earn rates depending on if you use the CommBank Awards Mastercard.
 So with many of us spending more in supermarkets and department stores around Christmas, one of these cards could help boost your rewards balance.

 Bonus point partners

 A range of reward and frequent flyer credit cards also offer additional points when you spend with particular brands.
 If you have a Qantas Premier Platinum or Qantas American Express Ultimate, for instance, you can earn an additional one point per $1 spent on selected purchases with Qantas.
 A similar offer applies to some Velocity Frequent Flyer cards.

 Some credit card reward programs also have reward partners.
 CommBank Awards, for example, offers 1-15 bonus points per $1 with partners including Crown Metropol, Kaligo.com, Prouds and Village Cinemas.
 The ANZ Rewards, on the other hand, has a “Bonus Points Mall” where you can shop online and earn bonus points per $1 spent.